What are payday loans?

-A payday loan is a one-to-four-week loan of less than $1,000 that costs about $15 to $30 in fees for every $100 you borrow.
-When you do the math, that works out to an annual percentage rate (APR) of 360% to 780% for a two-week loan.
+What is a payday loan?
+It's a short-term loan, typically lasting one to four weeks, of less than $1,000 that costs about $15 to $30 in loan fees for every $100 you borrow.
+When you do the math, the fees work out to an annual percentage rate (APR) of 360% to 780% for a two-week loan.

 The loans are usually offered by specialized payday lenders rather than mainstream banks.
-To qualify, borrowers need only proof of residence, proof of employment and a valid checking account.
+To qualify, borrowers need to show only proof of residence, proof of employment and a valid checking account.

 The application process for a payday loan doesn't involve a credit check, and payday borrowing usually isn't reported to the national credit bureaus.
 So, taking out or repaying a payday loan probably won't hurt or help your credit scores.

-But your credit can be put at risk if you don't pay back your loan, warns the U.S. Consumer Financial Protection Board.
+But your credit can be put at risk if you don't pay back your loan, warns the U.S. Consumer Financial Protection Bureau.
 "Debts in collection could hurt your credit scores," the agency says.

-Your scores also can take a hit if payday loan payments make it tough for you to stay current on other bills.
+Your scores also can take a hit if repaying the loan make it tough for you to stay current on other bills.